-Intersessional Expert Panel Workshop
+Intersessional expert Workshop

-The initial review of a new proposal, or periodic and final reviews, shall take place at a small Expert Panel Workshop with a limited but adequate number of invited experts (who may or may not be present members of the Scientific Committee).
+The initial review of a new proposal, or interim and final reviews, shall take place at a small expert workshop with a limited but adequate number of invited experts (who may or may not be present members of the Scientific Committee).
 A limited number of scientists associated with the proposal should attend the Workshop in an advisory role, primarily to present the proposal and answer points of clarification.
-It is important that the composition of the Expert Panel (hereafter 'the Panel') is considered balanced and fair (see below).
-The choice of experts shall be made by
+It is important that the composition of the expert group (hereafter 'the Panel') is considered balanced and fair (see below).
+The choice of experts shall be made by the Chair, Vice-Chair and Head of Science in conjunction with a Standing Steering Group (SSG) established by the Chair at an Annual Meeting, with special emphasis on the field and analytical methods provided in the proposal and estimation of the effect of catches on the stocks(s).
+The SSG shall be selected by the Chair, Vice-Chair and Head of Science, such that it represents an appropriate range of experience and expertise within the Scientific Committee2.
+The selection process for the Panel shall occur in the manner described below.
+A schedule of events for the review process is shown in Table 1.